11 Best Places to Sell Used Furniture for Cash (and How to Make the Most Money)

-Pay and Fees: AptDeco charges a fee between 19 and 29% to help you sell used furniture.
-The exact fee amount will be disclosed right before you list your item for sale through the marketplace.
+Pay and Fees: AptDeco charges a fee between 19% and 29% to help you sell used furniture.
+The exact fee amount will be disclosed right before you list your item for sale.
 Payment is processed after your item has been delivered and deposits to your account within two to five business days.

 What Else You Should Know: To list your items, you must live in New Jersey or New York City.
-Boston and Philadelphia will be launching soon as well.
+Boston and Philadelphia will be launching soon.

-Overview: You can sell your items on the Apartment Therapy Bazaar from almost anywhere.
+Overview: You can sell your used furniture items on the Apartment Therapy Bazaar from almost anywhere.
 It’s a community-driven marketplace for vintage designer furnishings and accessories.

 How to Sell: Simply create a storefront and start listing when you’re ready to sell used furniture via the Bazaar.

-Pay and Fees: Listing your items is free, so you don’t need to worry about any fees.
-The website says that they’re in the process of introducing on-site transactions, so keep checking back if that is important to you.
+Pay and Fees: Listing your items is free, so you don’t need to worry about fees.
+The website also says that it’s in the process of introducing on-site transactions.

 What Else You Should Know: There’s an iPhone app you can use to quickly upload photos and create listings.
 Once a product is listed, users can share it on select social media platforms.